Economic Benefits of Recycling Scrap Metal and Computer/Electronic Waste

 Our companies closely follow the constantly changing commodities and steel markets to monitor scrap metal prices, and we interact daily with domestic & international consumers to keep advised of daily market trends & pricing.
 Our customers benefit by receiving the highest compensation available for their commodities.

 Maximize your organization’s return on recyclables by employing our experience and knowledge to evaluate your current recycling program for process enhancements.
 Please contact us to help you achieve your recycling goals.

-Rely on one company (H&C Metals) to remove unwanted scrap metal & computer/electronics.
+Rely on one company (H&C Metals, Inc.) to remove unwanted scrap metal & computer/electronics.
 Minimizing the number of vendors you currently work with is a means to reduce the hard and soft costs associated with managing multiple vendor relationships.